Fabrication

 Building

-If you are using an ORM with a save method, sometimes it is necessary to just build and not actually save objects.
-In that case, you can use Fabricate.build and skip the save step.
+If you don’t want to persist the object to the database, you can use Fabricate.build and skip the save step.
 All the normal goodness when Fabricating is available for building as well.

 Fabricate.build(:person)